 Immune Deficiency

-Immunoglobulin or Ig infusion might be used in conditions when your body does not naturally make enough antibodies.
+Immunoglobulin (Ig) infusion can be used to treat conditions where your body does not naturally make enough antibodies, such as primary immunodeficiency (PI).

 How It Works